Sbozzolo/kuibit/docs/index.rst

 The code was originally developed by Wolfgang Kastaun.
 This fork completely rewrites the original code, adding emphasis on documentation, testing, and extensibility.
-The icon in the logo was designed by `freepik.com
+The logo contains elements designed by `freepik.com
 <https://freepik.com/>`_.